balajivijayan/interview-prep/system-design/notes.md

 ### CAP Theorem
 **C**onsistency - **A**vailability -**P**artition Tolerant

-In a distributed system containing more than one node, CAP theorem states that during network failure ie when one or more nodes get's partitioned(isolated) then the system has to make a choice between Availabilty and Consistency.
+CAP theorem formalizes th trade off between consistency and availability in the presense of partitions(network) In a distributed system containing more than one node, CAP theorem states that during network failure ie when one or more nodes get's partitioned(isolated) then the system has to make a choice between Availabilty and Consistency.

 There are three nodes in the distributed system, each sharing an integral state through replication.
 Assume the initial state on all three nodes as 0.